Jiju046/ST-LMS-L3/README.md

-Note: Here books is for crud for admin
+Note: Here books is crud for admin
         booking is for user to book available books booking-details for admin to approve the booking